 Request forms, which are available online must be completed in their entirety.
 Chartered student organizations must obtain their adviser’s approval before requests can be processed.

-To allow adequate time for the SGA Student Life Committee review, as well as promotion of the event identifying the SGA as a co-sponsor, all applications for 2016-2017 must be submitted at least eight weeks prior to the event date in order to be considered.
+To allow adequate time for the SGA Student Life Committee review, as well as promotion of the event identifying the SGA as a co-sponsor, all applications for 2017-2018 must be submitted at least nine weeks prior to the event date in order to be considered.
 Late submissions and emailed or faxed requests will not be considered.

 Frequently Asked Questions

 Co-sponsorships will be granted on adherence to the purpose of co-sponsorship program (i.e., to promote cultural awareness, educational development and community interaction for the students of Georgia State University).